 Federal agencies frequently rely on a non-prosecution agreement (NPA) or a deferred prosecution agreement (DPA) to resolve a case, which is an attractive alternative for defendants seeking to avoid prosecution but can nevertheless be very damaging.

 Parties found to have engaged in money laundering or those who have failed to maintain adequate AML standards can be subject to multiple sanctions, including criminal fines, civil penalties, and the forfeiture or disgorgement of ill-gotten gains.
 Breaches could also result in significant jail time and loss of business and reputation.

 In addition, financial institutions and other entities found to have violated AML regulations may have to operate in the future under stringent Treasury Department restrictions.

 We can help eliminate or mitigate many of the stages of an investigation and prosecution.
 Do not wait to receive the legal advice you need.

 Request a Free Initial Anti-money Laundering Defense Attorney Consultation at Oberheiden P.C.

 For financial institutions and entities that violate AML regulations, the consequences could be severe.

 You have invested time, energy, and money in your AML program.
 Do not let a protracted government investigation unravel your life’s work.
-If you believe there is an investigation pending, get in touch with an experienced defense attorney today.
+If you believe there is an investigation pending, get in touch with an experienced anti-money laundering defense lawyer today.

 At Oberheiden, P.C., our defense attorneys are highly specialized in the preparation of defense work regarding allegations of money laundering or ineffective AML programs.
 We assure you that no firm will work harder than Oberheiden, P.C. to give the best defense to you and your company.